fwouts/jit/README.md

 # Configuration

 `jit` will ask for your configuration details the first time you use it.
-You can adjust your settings anytime by editing `.jit/config.yaml` at the root of the Git repository.
+You can adjust your settings anytime by editing `.jit/config.yaml` in your home directory.